tdiprima/threejs-playground/docs/3d-object-error-mousedown.md

 ## Object3D Error on Mousedown

-The error message you're encountering in your three.js script indicates that you're trying to add an object that is not an instance of `THREE.Object3D` to another `THREE.Object3D` container.
+The error message in your three.js script indicates that you're trying to add an object that is not an instance of `THREE.Object3D` to another `THREE.Object3D` container.

 Although you mentioned that you're not directly using the `add` method on mousedown, it's possible that you have an event listener or a function being triggered by the mousedown event that attempts to perform this operation indirectly.